lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The IID value MAY be computed from the Device ID present in the Layer 2 header, or from some other stable identifier.
 The computation is specific for each LPWAN technology and MAY depend on the Device ID size.

-In the Downlink direction, these Deviid CDA may be used to determine the L2 addresses used by the LPWAN.
+In the Downlink direction, these Deviid CDA is used to determine the L2 addresses used by the LPWAN.

 ### Compute-\*